 - Marked swelling and prominence of the optic disk with indistinct borders due to papilledema and optic atrophy (end-stage disease)

-- Presence of papilledema in a hypertensive patient may indicate a hypertensive crisis and warrants urgent lowering of the blood pressure (see “ ”)
+- The presence of papilledema in a hypertensive patient may indicate a hypertensive crisis and warrants urgent lowering of blood pressure (see “ ”).

 |Classification system according to Keith-Wagener-Barker |

 |Grade I||Vessel diameter variation: arteriolar constriction and tortuosity||Usually asymptomatic|

 |Grade II||Gunn sign and marked constriction of vessels and sclerosis of arterioles|

 |Grade III||Cotton wool exudates, hard exudates, retinal hemorrhage, retinal edema, macular star formation||Decreased and/or blurred vision, headaches|